jbrunton/bechdel-lists/services/client/README.md

   cd services/client
   npm run test:integration

 This will run Cypress on your development machine against the web app running at http://localhost:3030.
+However, typically you'll want to open the test suite with Cypress in order to review / debug the results:

+  npm run test:integration:open

 To run Cypress in a container as it would be in a CI environment, you can do this (from the project root directory):